iacopomasi/face_specific_augm/README.md

 **New!** We released an [end-to-end pipeline](https://github.com/fengju514/Face-Pose-Net) with Python code and deep models for direct 6DoF, 3D head pose estimation and face rendering (e.g., _frontalization_).
 The new code removes the need to run external facial landmark detection methods for alignment.
 Instead, it uses our extremely fast and robust, deep face pose estimator, described in [this paper](https://arxiv.org/abs/1708.07517) [5].

+ __New!__ The code now supports adding novel views if you want for other yaw angles or even new title angles.
+You have to modify the code to incorporate the logic of using the novel views.
+For creating the new precomputed rendered views, [please see this page](render_mat_demo)

 ![Teaser](http://www-bcf.usc.edu/~iacopoma/img/collect2.png)